 The next thing to do is to optimise your operations.
 This means finding the fastest, most effective, and efficient ways of doing things in your business.
 If you’re spending a lot of time on complicated processes, it means that time cannot be spent in other valuable areas.
 Trimming out unnecessary steps from your vital tasks is important.
 Doing so helps make sure your smaller team stays focused and productive.

 Third, automate as much as you possibly can.
 There is so much software geared towards reducing task time or even eliminating the time spent on a task completely.
 Look for apps and websites that can do a job for you.
 They are often efficient and cost-effective as well.
 Importantly, make sure that your team knows how to use any software you adopt, so your work machine will keep running smoothly.

 MONITOR & SUPPORT

 Fourthly, you need to monitor and support your team.
 You know, it might feel like a devastating loss to have, cutting your staff back, or having their hours cut back.
-Yet the people still remaining in your care will need your help.
-They need to know you are supervising them, you are there to ask questions of, and that you’re willing to invest your time with them.
+Yet the people remaining in your care will need your help.
+They need to know you are supervising them, you are there to ask questions, and you’re willing to invest your time with them.
 Support them now, more than ever.

-Which leads me to the next thing, which is rewarding excellence.
-This is the final way you can really make the most of your trimmed back team.
-Make sure when your reduced team does a really great job, that they know it.
-Instill a sense of pride in a job well done.
+This leads me to the next thing, which is rewarding excellence.
+This is the final way you can make the most of your trimmed back team.
+Make sure when your reduced team does a great job, that they know it.
+Instil a sense of pride in a job well done.
 They will feel acknowledged and be motivated to do it again.
 A business is its people, and motivated people make for good business.

 Despite having to cut back, this is an opportunity to build your business.
 By making sure that everyone remaining is working efficiently and happily towards the same goals.
 With this in place, you will come out the other side of this pandemic better than ever.